 Historically, lots of marketers have looked at the customer lifecycle as a series of one-off touchpoints—oftentimes disjointed.
 And to our credit, there were often lapses in data or technology that prevented us from stringing it all together.
-But with shifts in data, tech, and our own mindset, this no longer cuts it.
+But with shifts in metrics, tech, and our own mindset, this no longer cuts it.

-Now, our customers (and our competitors) demand that we evolve and embrace a full lifecycle composed of key data-defined stages.
+Now, our customer base (and our competitors) demand that we evolve and embrace a full customer lifecycle composed of key data-defined stages.
 The beauty here is that you get to define these stages based on your unique business goals, tech stack, and relationship with sales and customer success teams.
 Once you define these stages (e.g., the onboarding stage begins when xyz action is completed), you can then create multi-touch reactions to continue moving buyers along to the next stage.
 It’s a game of inputs and outputs, but controlled by your journey map.
 For post-sale, this can look like the following:

 Handoff to CSM/AM